 New Horizons Seaside Primary

-At New Horizons Seaside Primary, our Knowledge Led Curriculum is designed to develop the following key qualities in our children:
+At New Horizons Seaside Primary, our Knowledge Led Curriculum is designed to enable our children to develop the following key Attitudes for Life:

 Diligence: I always work hard.

 Resilience: I stay positive when things get tough.

 Enthusiasm: I am interested in all I do.

 Aspiration: I want to be the best I can be.

 Motivation: I stay focused on my goals.